Fred A. Fredrich

 Fred A. Fredrich (August 23, 1870 – October 9, 1954) was an American farmer and politician.

-Born in the town of Maple Grove, Manitowoc County, Wisconsin, Fredrich owned a farm near Reedsville, Wisconsin, in the town of Maple Grove.
-He was also president of the Rockland Insurance Company.
-Fredrich served as chairman of the Maple Grove Town Board and as the school district clerk.
-Fredrich served on the Manitowoc County Board of Supervisor from 1920 until his retirement in 1951; he was also chairman of the county board.
-From 1923 to 1927, Fredrich served in the Wisconsin State Assembly as a Republican.
+He was born in the town of Maple Grove, Manitowoc County, Wisconsin, and owned a farm near Reedsville, Wisconsin, in the town of Maple Grove.
+Fredrich was also president of the Rockland Insurance Company.
+Fredrich served in the following capacities: as chairman of the Maple Grove Town Board; as the school district clerk; on the Manitowoc County Board of Supervisor from 1920 until his retirement in 1951.
+Here, he also served as chairman of the county board.
+From 1923 to 1927, he served in the Wisconsin State Assembly as a Republican.

 Fredrich died in a hospital in Green Bay, Wisconsin after a long illness.